 3 – Buy a filter for you lens with the largest diameter filter threads you own.
 Since good circular polarizers aren’t cheap, I recommend buying one good one that fits your largest diameter lens, then buy step down rings so you can use the same filter on all of your lenses.
 For example, my Canon 17-40 has 77mm filter threads, my Canon 70-200 has 67mm threads.
 A $20 step-down ring was a lot nicer that buying a $150 filter for each lens.

 4 – Don’t use your CPL on a very wide angle lens while photographing a wide scenic landscape.
 One effect of the CPL is that it does a great job of darkening the sky.
 However, as I mention above, the effects of the filter are greatest at 90° to the light source, lessoning as that angle decreases.
 As in the photo below, using your polarizer while photographing a wide landscape will result in uneven polarization.
 As a result, the sky can be darker on one end of the photo(below photo), gradually getting lighter across the frame.
 Or, you could have a much darker sky in the center of the frame that gets lighter towards the right and left of the photo.
 Neither is desirable, both will take a ton of post processing work to try to correct.

 Explore your creativity + elevate your passion — explore our growing section of new photography classes today!

-Did you know Bluprint has online photography classes?
+Did you know Craftsy has online photography classes?
 You can enjoy classes taught by expert instructors anytime from the convenience of your home.
 And, for a limited time, you can enjoy an exclusive discount of up to 33% off select photography classes!
 We guarantee you’ll love it or your money back!